Ballon d'Or: Winners

-Luis Suárez was the first midfielder to ever win the award.
+Luis Suárez was the first midfielder to win the award.

-Lev Yashin is the only goalkeeper to win the award.
+Lev Yashin is the only goalkeeper to have won the award.

 Johan Cruyff was the first player to win the award three times.

-Franz Beckenbauer is the only defender to win the award twice.
+Franz Beckenbauer is the only defender to have won the award twice.

 George Weah—the only African recipient—was the first non-European to win the award.